1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is IBS different from IBD?

-IBS is a functional disorder causing pain and bowel changes without visible inflammation.
-Inflammatory Bowel Disease (IBD), such as Crohn's or ulcerative colitis, involves actual inflammation and damage to the intestinal lining.
+IBS is a functional condition that is associated with pain and alteration of bowel functions without observable inflammation.
+IBD, (inflammatory bowel disease), which includes Crohn or ulcerative colitis, entails actual inflammation and action of destruction in the intestinal lining.

 Can kids have IBS too?